nguyenhphilip/camino/content/posts/FirstAscent.md

 Excitement.
 I let it go, slowly.

-They’re two sides of the same coin.

-I stand on the precipice.
+They’re two sides of the same coin, and I am standing on the precipice.

 ---